datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI02-spatial-data-formats.md

 ##Things You’ll Need To Complete This Lesson
-To complete this lesson: you will need the most current version of R, and preferably RStudio, loaded on your computer.
+To complete this lesson you will need the most current version of R, and preferably, RStudio loaded on your computer.

 ###Install R Packages